-1. In the fields of housing and town planning the policies needed for an expanding population differ from those for a static or declining population.
+In the fields of housing and town planning the policies needed for an expanding population differ from those for a static or declining population.
 If population stabilisation were to be achieved extra housing would be required only until the age structure recovered from the effects of the so-called baby boom.
-With a declining population, housing in some areas would gradually be released from use, but in the long term new housing and other buildings are likely to be required during the population dispersal required by the policy of decentralisation and ultimately to replace derelict buildings even with a stable, but reduced population.
+With a declining population housing in some areas would gradually be released from use, but in the long term new housing and other buildings are likely to be required during the population dispersal required by the policy of decentralisation and ultimately to replace derelict buildings.
 However, population stabilisation is not likely to be achieved immediately and many of the present housing problems are likely to remain for some time.
 Policies are given, therefore, which relate to this current situation, even though they would be meaningless if the full range of the Ecology Party's policies were to be implemented.